coder/labeler/README.md

 the need for a DB.

 On the other hand, completions are an order of magnitude more expensive, so costs may approach ~10c per opened issue.
-If the project gets enough traction to where that becomes an issue, we will switch to an embedding system or GPT3.5.
+If the project reaches a scale where that becomes an issue, we can switch to an embedding system, GPT-3.5, or accept an OpenAI key.

 ### Context construction